-OMS training occurs in accredited training posts within the trainee's regional training centre, as it is recognised that a single training post is unlikely to be able to offer complete training in all aspects of the specialty.
-Training time satisfactorily completed in an accredited training post is credited in periods of six or 12 months only.
+OMS training occurs in a variety of accredited training posts in the same or across several regional training centres, as it is recognised that a single training post in any one centre is unlikely to be able to offer complete training in all aspects of the specialty.

+It is the responsibility of the trainee to secure suitable training posts.
+Training time completed in an accredited post is credited in periods of six or 12 months only.